KeiSalinas2/platzigram/README.md

 # Platzigram

-This is singled-page application.
+This is a singled page application.
 An Instagram-like app.

 ## How to start